AndrewNeo82/smoking-guns/README.md

 When i first deployed the website to github pages the Festival laurels were just showing the alt text.

-I solved this by removing a forward slash (/) from the front of the image file path, also by renaming the images.
+I solved this by removing a forward slash (/) from the front of the image file path, also by renaming the images and removing spaces from the file names.

 ## validator Testing